Do you know what the South South States in Nigeria are? Well, you need to know that Nigeria is divided into 6 geo political zones.

 There are also tourist centers in Bayelsa state, talking of places like Mangrove Creeks, Apoi Creek forest, Ossiama Fish Lake, Ancient Nembe war Canoe Regatta, Akassa Wildlife forest, Mungo park residence.

-Bayelsa state has also contributed to the industrial sector in Nigeria with their reserves of gravels, Clay and sand.
+Bayelsa state has also contributed to the industrial sector in Nigeria with its reserves of gravels, Clay and sand.

 Bayelsa State has a population of about 1,704,515 people.